-We know, for instance, what the teen behind the counter at Burger King means when he asks, Wonfryzat?
+You know that the teen behind the counter at Burger King means when he asks, Wonfryzat?
 (That's fast-food-employed teenspeak for Do you want fries with that?)
-We'd be completely confused if that same teenager walked up to us at a public library and asked, Wonfryzat?
+You'd be completely confused if that same teenager walked up to you at a public library and asked, Wonfryzat?

 Consequently, you can’t expect NaturallySpeaking to understand every form of speech that humans understand.
 In order to work well, it needs advantages like these:

-Familiarity.
-Each person who dictates to NaturallySpeaking has to train it individually, so that NaturallySpeaking can build an individualized user model.
-(See Chapter 2.)
+Familiarity: Each person who dictates to NaturallySpeaking has to train it individually, so that NaturallySpeaking can build an individualized user model.
 So NaturallySpeaking can’t transcribe the voice mail that other people leave for you.

 Wear a good microphone (like the one that comes with NaturallySpeaking) and position it the same way every time you use it.